Boston University Advising Mission Statement and Learning Outcomes

 • Advising on University resources

-During the spring semester of the sophomore year COM students will formally declare or verify their intended COM major.
-Following this sophomore major declaration process, COM students are assigned a specific faculty mentor.
-While sophomore COM students will not be assigned a faculty mentor until late in the spring semester, the faculty is available for freshmen and undeclared sophomores during their office hours for general discussions about the major and accompanying industry.
+To encourage mentoring relationships between COM students and COM faculty, all COM students with a declared major are assigned a faculty mentor.
+A faculty mentor is a professor in your selected major who can serve as an additional resource for you throughout your Boston University career (and often beyond).
 A listing of faculty office hours is posted outside of each department.
 The Film and Television Department is located in COM, room 118; the Journalism Department is located in COM, room 131; and the Mass Communication, Advertising and Public Relations Department is located in COM, room 124.

 The faculty mentors discuss topics including: